ewenme/site/content/posts/2023-08-02-barbie-bell-hooks/index.md

 ---
-title: 'Barbie and bell hooks'
+title: 'barbie and bell hooks'
 description:
   'The Will to Uphold the Status Quo?
 Barbie, Femininity, and Pessimism'
 date: 2023-08-04